ipSlav/ipSlav.github.io/_posts/2023-12-12-let-me-manage-your-appdomain.md

    {: .box-note}
    Even though, for the sake of simplicity, I decided to reuse xpn `NautilusProject` gadgets it might be possible to abuse a different set of those, considering the amount present within [ecalllist.h](https://github.com/wtgodbe/coreclr/blob/7fe3cc73d1ee4bbe81b2a5e8a62667b78a02f7ae/src/vm/ecalllist.h).

-2. Even if xpn came out [with a solution](https://github.com/xpn/NautilusProject/blob/master/NautilusProject/ExecStubOverwriteWithoutPInvoke.cs) to use `VirtualAlloc` without any P/Invoke reference we don’t want to directly call any type of Windows API, especially if related to memory allocation routines.
+2. Even if xpn came out [with a solution](https://github.com/xpn/NautilusProject/blob/master/NautilusProject/ExecStubOverwriteWithoutPInvoke.cs) to use `VirtualAlloc` without any `P/Invoke` reference we don’t want to directly call any type of Windows API, especially if related to memory allocation routines.
 This is mainly due to two reasons: to better blend-in within the legitimate behavior of backdoored .NET Framework applications, which might not use any unmanaged API at all in the first place, and to let the CLR allocate the memory using its default behavior, hiding from memory scanners and avoid being caught from a memory IoC perspective, as explained by forrest-orr.<br>
 By examining `Figure 2`, we can also identify another IoC resulting from the use of memory allocated with `VirtualAlloc`: specifically, the presence of three unbacked memory regions at the start of the thread call stack during the execution of a `MessageBox` shellcode

 <p align="center" width="100%">
     <img src="/assets/img/let-me-manage-your-appdomain/nautilus-callstack.png">
 	<br>
-    <em>Figure 2 - Unbacked Memory Region on NautilusProject Thread Call Stack</em>
+    <em>Figure 2 - Unbacked memory region on NautilusProject thread call stack</em>
 </p>

 ## Double Delegate: Solving the JIT Hijack Problem
-While thinking about how to solve all those problems, luckily enough, I stumbled upon [this tweet](https://twitter.com/daem0nc0re/status/1698308879325766060) by @daem0nc0re showing that a buffer returned by [Marshal.GetFunctionPointerForDelegate](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.marshal.getfunctionpointerfordelegate?view=net-7.0) has `RWX` protection.
+While thinking about how to solve all those problems, luckily enough, I stumbled upon [this tweet](https://twitter.com/daem0nc0re/status/1698308879325766060) by [@daem0nc0re](https://twitter.com/daem0nc0re) showing that a buffer returned by [Marshal.GetFunctionPointerForDelegate](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.marshal.getfunctionpointerfordelegate?view=net-7.0) has `RWX` protection.
 To better understand why this is happening under the hood I started diving within a GitHub [CoreCLR codebase fork](https://github.com/dotnet/coreclr/forks), starting from the [function definition within the CLR](https://github.com/wtgodbe/coreclr/blob/7fe3cc73d1ee4bbe81b2a5e8a62667b78a02f7ae/src/vm/marshalnative.cpp#L408).
 As trying to make sense on all of it just by doing some easy and fast code review didn’t brought me any results, and led me to some [very weird disclaimers](https://github.com/wtgodbe/coreclr/blob/7fe3cc73d1ee4bbe81b2a5e8a62667b78a02f7ae/src/inc/loaderheap.h#L162) written by developers, I decided to build a quick PoC called `delegatetest` and debug it with Windbg.

 ```csharp
 using System;